nbpillai/cse15l-lab-reports/lab1.md

 ![Image](./images/accountLookup.png)
 4. Copy the contents of course specific ID and return to the VSCode terminal you opened in the previous section.
 5. Type the following command into the terminal: ```ssh [YOUR_COPIED_COURSE_SPECIFIC_ID]@ieng6.ucsd.edu```
-6. When prompted "Are you sure you want to continue connecting?", type yes and enter your NEW password.
+6. When prompted "Are you sure you want to continue connecting?," type ```yes``` and enter your NEW password.
 7. You should see an output like below.
 You are now connected to the remote server!

 ![Image](./images/loggedinSSH.png)